david-deboer/radiobear/README.md

 Installing:
 1. Download radioBEAR from github
-2. From the top-level 'radiobear' directory, install ('pip install .')
+2. From the top-level 'radiobear' directory, install (`pip install .`)
 3. Create/move to your working directory (so, outside of the radiobear installation)
 4. Initialize your working directory with various directories/planet files
       - from within your working directory type `initial_planet_setup.py`